raphael-group/superdendrix/README.md

 3. (Optional) Categorical information (e.g. cell type) of each sample.

 #### Downloading required data
-CERES datasets of project DepMap from the Broad Institute for example analysis can be downloaded using the following command:
+CERES datasets of project DepMap from the Broad Institute for example analysis can be downloaded using the following command.

     snakemake all
 in the data directory.